AI inference should run

 The Cognisoc Stack

-Five projects, each purpose-built for a specific layer of the inference problem.
+Six projects, each purpose-built for a specific layer of the inference problem.

 By the Numbers